 Ask HotBot: What language is spoken in slovenia?

-Ask HotBot: What language do they speak in slovenia?
+Ask HotBot: What to do in slovenia?